Robust stabilization of polytopic systems via fast and reliable neural network-based approximations: Introduction

-In this paper we aim to make these control strategies more attractive from an implementation point of view by approximating their state-to-input behaviours through a \gls{NN} with \glspl{ReLU} \cite{hagan1997neural,Goodfellow-et-al-2016} resulting in a \gls{PWA-NN} controller.
-The real-time evaluation of \gls{ReLU}-\glspl{NN} is known to be computationally very inexpensive \cite{ekman2021learning}, thus allowing one to overcome the aforementioned practical limitations at the price of a possibly demanding offline training process.
-Neural network-based methods are also particularly attractive in view of their universal approximation capabilities \cite{cybenko1989approximation,hornik1989multilayer}, and have historically been used in uncertain system control design as a proxy for suboptimal control actions \cite{sznaier1992analog,hayakawa2008neural,liu2013neural}, robust feedback policies based on pole-placement \cite{wang1996multilayer,le2013robust}, or to solve frequently encountered linear matrix inequalities \cite{cheng2009simplified,guo2013zhang}.
+In this paper we aim to make the aforementioned control strategies more attractive from an implementation point of view by approximating their state-to-input behaviours through a \gls{NN} with \glspl{ReLU} \cite{hagan1997neural,Goodfellow-et-al-2016} resulting in a (continuous) \gls{PWA-NN} controller.
+The real-time evaluation of \gls{ReLU}-\glspl{NN} is known to be computationally very inexpensive \cite{zhang2020near,schindler2020real}, thus allowing one to overcome the aforementioned practical limitations at the price of a possibly demanding offline training process.
+Nevertheless, neural network-based methods have historically been used in uncertain system control design as a proxy for suboptimal control actions \cite{sznaier1992analog,hayakawa2008neural,liu2013neural}, robust feedback policies based on pole-placement \cite{wang1996multilayer,le2013robust}, or to solve frequently encountered linear matrix inequalities \cite{cheng2009simplified,guo2013zhang}.
 More recently, instead, an algorithm based on output range analysis methodologies was devised in \cite{karg2022guaranteed} to verify if the closed-loop operation of a linear uncertain system with a neural network controller guarantees safety for a set of initial conditions.
 The typically nonlinear and large-scale structure characterizing \glspl{NN}, however, generally complicate their analysis \cite{hagan1997neural,Goodfellow-et-al-2016}.
-Hence available approaches, despite commonly working well in practice, generally come without formal certificates of closed-loop stability or performance.
+Therefore, available approaches, despite commonly working well in practice, generally come without formal certificates of closed-loop stability and performance.